awsdocs/aws-systems-manager-user-guide/doc_source/automation-actions.md

 ```

 Service
 The AWS service namespace that contains the API action that you want to run\.
 For example, the namespace for Systems Manager is `ssm`\.
 The namespace for Amazon EC2 is `ec2`\.
-You can view a list of AWS service namespaces in [Amazon Resource Names \(ARNs\) and AWS Service Namespaces](https://docs.aws.amazon.com/general/latest/gr//aws-arns-and-namespaces.html) in the *Amazon Web Services General Reference*\.
+You can view a list of supported AWS service namespaces in the [Available Services](https://docs.aws.amazon.com/cli/latest/reference/#available-services) section of the *AWS CLI Command Reference*\.
 Type: String
 Required: Yes